siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

   ball = LagrangianLinearTIDS(position, velocity, M)

-The gravity is expressed in the coordinates choosen for the ball.
+The gravity is expressed in the coordinates chosen for the ball.
 It is then applied as a constant external force.

 .. testcode::